BUSINESS TAX ISSUES

 Before sending a big rent check to your landlord, make sure the landlord understands the strategy.
 Otherwise, he might not deposit the rent check (thinking your payment was a mistake) and instead might return the check to you.
 This could put a crimp in the strategy, because you operate on a cash basis.

 Also, think “proof”.
 Remember, the burden of proof is on you.
 How do you prove that you mailed the check by December 31st ?
 Think like the IRS auditor or, better yet, a prosecuting attorney.

 Answer: Send the check using one of the postal service’s tracking delivery methods, such as priority mail with tracking and possibly signature required , or one of the old standards, such as certified or registered mail.
 With these types of mailings, you have proof of the date that you mailed the rent check.
 You also have proof of the day the landlord received the check.

-Buy Office Equipment With bonus depreciation now at 100 percent along with increased limits for Section 179 expensing, buy your equipment or machinery and place it in service by December 31, and get a deduction for 100 percent of the cost in 2020.
+Buy Office Equipment With bonus depreciation now at 100 percent along with increased limits for Section 179 expensing, buy your equipment or machinery and place it in service before December 31, and get a deduction for 100 percent of the cost in 2021.